gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 - the amount of steps and information needed by the users is reduced to the minimum
 - there are no dead ends
 - complex internal structures of the government organization are hidden from the users
-- decisions by the service, such as approval or rejection, are made clear tp the users
+- decisions by the service, such as approval or rejection, are made clear to the users
 - the service is consistent with other gov.cy services and works in a familiar way
 - everyone can use and understand the service
 - users and their information are treated with care and respect